EuroGames Vienna 2024

+The EuroGames Vienna was an instance of EuroGames, an international multi-sport event organized primarily by and for the European LGBTIQ+ sport community, held from 17 to 20 July 2024, in Vienna, Austria.
+With approximately 4,000 athletes event was organized under the motto "Embrace Diversity."

 Bidding

-The Vienna organizers were awarded hosting licence for 2024 by the European Gay & Lesbian Sport Federation (EGLSF) after Vienna-based sports clubs Aufschlag Wien and Kraulquappen Wien successfully bid to host the games.
-It competed against the British city of Birmingham.
-On December 28, 2021, the EGLSF announced that Vienna had won the most votes of its members in exceptional (online assembly) pandemic context after the cancellation of 2020 EuroGames in Düsseldorf and modified 2021 Copenhagen.
+The Vienna organizers were awarded license to host for 2024 by the European Gay & Lesbian Sport Federation (EGLSF) after Vienna-based sports clubs Aufschlag Wien and Kraulquappen Wien successfully bid to host the games, competing next to the city of Birmingham, UK.

+On 28 December 2021, the EGLSF announced that Vienna had won the most votes of its members in exceptional (online assembly) pandemic context after the cancellation of EuroGames in Düsseldorf in 2020 and modified 2021 Copenhagen.